-Board Member Attributes

-Doard Michiber Attributes Leadership Represents the Company positively amongst stakeholders and external parties; decisively acts ensuring that all pertinent facts considered; leads others to action; proactive solution seeker.
-Ethics and integrity Awareness of social, professional and legal responsibilities at individual, company and community level; ability to identify independence conflicts; applies sound professional judgement; identifies when external counsel should be sought; upholds Board confidentiality; respectful in every situation.
-Communication Effective in working within defined corporate communications policies; makes constructive and precise contribution to the Board both verbally and in written form; an effective communicator with executives.
-Negotiation Corporate governance Negotiation skills which engender stakeholder support for implementing Board decisions.
-Experienced director that is familiar with the mechanisms, controls and channels to deliver effective governance and manage risks.
+Leadership Represents the Company positively amongst stakeholders and external parties; decisively community level; ability to identify independence conflicts; applies sound professional judgement; identifies when external counsel should be sought; upholds Board confidentiality; respectful in every situation.

+Awareness of social, professional and legal responsibilities at individual, company and Ethics and integrity and precise contribution to the Board both verbally and in written form; an effective communicator with executives.

+Effective in working within defined corporate communications policies; makes constructive Communication effective governance and manage risks.

+Negotiation skills which engender stakeholder support for implementing Board decisions.
+Negotiation Corporate governance

+Experienced director that is familiar with the mechanisms, controls and channels to deliver